profile picture

 • In my last article, I wrote about my experiences with my new SuperMicro server, and a big part of that article was about the Intelligent Platform Management Interface (IPMI) which is included in the SuperMicro X9SCL-F mainboard I bought.
 In that previous article, I already suggested that the code quality of the IPMI firmware is questionable at best, and this article is in part proof and in part mitigation :-).
 Read more →

 • As explained in more detail in my my last blog post, Rackspace is providing hosting for Debian Code Search.
 For those of you who don’t know, Rackspace is a cloud company that provides (among other services) a public cloud based on OpenStack.
-Read more →
+That means you can easily (and programmatically, if you want) bring up virtual servers, block storage volumes, configure the network between them, etc. Read more →

 • Recently, together with a couple friends of mine, we rented a rack in a datacenter.
 Not just any datacenter, but that’s a story for another time ;-).
 Each participant can hang up a 1U server in that rack, so I needed to build one.
 Read more →